jsenv/jsenv-logger/readme.md

 ## api

-The example above is pretty self documenting.
+The example above gives already a lot of information.
 What still remains to be documented is below.

 ### Logger object